Jmeyer1292/ensenso_extrinsic_calibration/README.md

 ![Institut Maupertuis logo](https://avatars1.githubusercontent.com/u/12760694?v=3&s=200)

 This is a ROS package of a Fanuc R1000iA 80f with a grinding end effector and a 3D sensor mounted on the end effector.
-This package allows to automatically calibrate the Ensenso on the robot by moving arround a target.
+This package allows to automatically calibrate the Ensenso on the robot by moving around a target.

 <img src="https://raw.githubusercontent.com/InstitutMaupertuis/ensenso_extrinsic_calibration/indigo-devel/documentation/01.png" align="center" height="300">